carbonsystems-dev/liberium/README.md

 ### In the works:

 Liberium.g404(key) - overlays the google 404 page over your page which can be made invisible by clicking the specified key

-## Credits
-3kh0 - 3kh0 assets
-LEGALIZE PIRACY - contributions

-when more people need to be credited theyll be listed here